 Who Is Liable For Income Taxes In Austria

-In Austria, income tax is known as Einkommensteuer.
-The tax system is pay-as-you-earn and is withheld throughout the year.
+Einkommensteuer is the Austrian term for income tax.
+The tax system is pay-as-you-earn and is subject to withholding throughout the year.
 Anyone who lives in Austria is liable to pay an unlimited tax liability.
-You are a tax resident if you have your residency in Austria and spend more than 180 days per year in the country.
+You are a tax resident if you have your residency in Austria.
+In addition, you also spend more than 180 days per year in the country.

-Tax is paid directly from employer deductions made from your salary, but those who are self-employed will need to file and pay either online or through the assistance of an accountant.
+Tax is paid directly from employer deductions made from your salary.
+However, those who are self-employed will need to file and pay either online or through the assistance of an accountant.

 Tax submissions are due for all residents by the 30th of April, or by the 30th of June if filing electronically.

 Those who have no residence but work in Austria pay a limited tax liability.
 They are subject to tax only from the income earned in Austria.
 Similar to the U.S., depending on the amount of your annual taxable income.
 Rates are subject to yearly change, but currently, vary from 25%-55%.